This is a great question that comes up a lot. Everyone has heard of tonsils, but very few people actually know what they are or what they do.

 The primary symptoms of tonsillitis include a sore throat, swollen tonsils and fever.
 If you look in your child’s mouth, you may see tonsils that appear red, larger than normal and with a yellow or white coating.

-According to the American Academy of Family Physicians, as many as 30 percent of tonsillitis cases are caused by streptococci bacteria.
+Tonsillitis may be caused by viruses and bacteria, and as many as 30 percent of tonsillitis cases are caused by streptococci bacteria.
 Strep throat is highly contagious.
 If you suspect strep throat, contact your primary doctor’s office to be checked and treated; on rare occasions infection may result in damage to the heart or joints.
 If your child is diagnosed with strep throat, keep him or her home from school or daycare until cleared by your doctor.
 As with any illness, in addition to practicing good hygiene, be sure everyone in the family washes their hands regularly.

 Approximately half a million surgeries to remove the tonsils are performed per year in the United States.
 At Children’s Wisconsin, we never refer to any surgery as “routine,” especially when general anesthesia is involved.
 Because of children’s growing bodies, they react differently to anesthesia than adults.
 That’s why anesthesiologists at Children’s Wisconsin are specially trained in pediatric medicine and have the expertise and experience to know how to administer anesthesia safely and effectively to children at any age.